HairyPotato69/academic-public/content/Notes/OOP/Objects and Classes.md

 ^b9c2ac

-Presenting our program in the form of code to outsiders can be inefficient and complicated.
+Introducing or demonstrating our program via codes that we wrote to outsiders, especially those who are not technically-equipped can be difficult.

+>[!NOTE] How To: Present
+>1.
+Simplify the Language
+>		- Avoid jargon and use simple, clear language
+>2.
+Use Analogies
+>		- Relate complex ideas to every day experiences
+>3.
+Visual Aids
+>		- Use diagrams, charts, and visual representations
+>4.
+Interactive Demos

 Keep in mind that [[Introduction to OOP#^981663|you have to plan]] before implementing any code.
 This begs for a method to visualise and show the flow and functions of the program in a non-esoteric manner.
 ## UML Diagram
 >[!DEFINITION] Unified Modelling Language
 >It is a standardised modelling language for object-oriented system analysis, design and development.